Grocery Store Licence Obligation Guide

 If a grocery store licensee purchases containers of liquor that are packed together for consumer sale, the licensee must sell the liquor in that packaging.
 Grocery store licensees are permitted to sell beer, ready-to-drink beverages and cider with an alcohol content that is no greater than 7.1% by volume.

-Beer, wine (including cider) and ready-to-drink beverages kept for sale, offered for sale, or sold must not be in a container with a volume of more than 5 liters.
+Beer, wine (including cider) and ready-to-drink beverages kept for sale, offered for sale, or sold must not be in a container with a volume of more than 5 litres.

 Permissible Retail Sale Hours